awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-runcommand.md

 ------

-The next example commands uses a `SecureString` parameter named **SecurePassword**\.
+The next example command uses a `SecureString` parameter named **SecurePassword**\.
 The command used in the `parameters` field retrieves and decrypts the value of the `SecureString` parameter, and then resets the local administrator password without having to pass the password in clear text\.

 ------
 #### [ Linux ]